 After waking up to another chilly morning, I knew that it was time to stir up a soul-warming super soup.
 This dish is inspired by the traditional tabikh baqla (purslane stew), that is often eaten throughout Palestine.
 I thought that if the nourishing green worked well in a stew, then it must be amazing in a nutritious soup packed with legumes, and a variety of delicious spices.
 The result was more than pleasing.
 Fresh tomatoes, a batch of revitalizing purslane, hearty red lentils, and wholesome chickpeas boosted with turmeric and herbs make for a most invigorating and pleasurable soup.
-It also only requires less than half an hour to make.
-A dish of pure love.
+It also requires about half an hour to make.
+A dish of pure joy.

 INGREDIENTS/ SERVES 4

 4 garlic cloves, minced